nazabucciarelli/solvd-laba-homework-3/README.md

 homework (2nd), applying polymorphism concepts, protected access modifier and overriding Object methods as toString(), hashCode() and equals().

+## Explanation

+To accomplish the requirements of the homework, I've changed the attributes from class Person to protected, so they are accessible only from Employee and Customer child classes.
+I've applied polymorphism adding Customers and Employees in a Person array and adding the walk() abstract method in Person in order to make that child classes override it.
+Finally, I've overridden toString(), hashCode() and equals() methods in each non-abstract class.

 ## Technologies

 - Java